 ¡Acción!
-Community Theater (ACT!) youth utilize theater as a means to address some of the most critical issues facing them.
+Community Theatre (ACT!) youth utilize theatre as a means to address some of the most critical issues facing them.
 ACT! teaches collaboration, time management, communication, and encourages creativity and problem solving—skills essential to life beyond the stage.
-ACT! youth train with a Theater Resident Artist to cultivate skills as actors and further use those skills to address issues that are important to them and their community.
+ACT! youth train with a Theatre Resident Artist to cultivate skills as actors and further use those skills to address issues that are important to them and their community.
 These youth take on leadership roles in advocacy and community-organizing projects, to advocate for more arts in schools or to bring more resources to our community, known as Boston’s Latin Quarter.
 With the critical thinking and public speaking skills youth hone through their theater training, youth are then prepared to be at the forefront of change, meeting with local legislators and imagining solutions to the challenges they face.
 By writing and performing their own original work, and learning from the works of established playwrights, ACT! teens use theater to bring hundreds of children, teens, and adults in the community together to create a vision for a safe and vibrant neighborhood.

 Musicians in Community (MIC) grew out of our community’s rich musical traditions